Meghna1207/Toy-Robot-Code-Challenge/README.md

 ### Running Tests

-To run the tests, open the `SpecRunner.html` file in your browser.
+To run the tests for the Toy Robot Simulator, please open the SpecRunner.html file located in the unit-test-jasmine folder in browser.
 This will execute all test cases and display the results.

   ## Documentation